BogdanTeryukhov/SomeTinkoffExamsTasks/src/README.md

-"Some tasks from the Tinkoff Exam"
+Some tasks from the Tinkoff Exams